U.S. lawmakers say they will try to block possible ZTE deal with China

 Shares of ZTE’s major U.S. suppliers, which would be able to restart sales to ZTE if the Commerce Department’s ban on U.S. exports is lifted, rose after the news overnight.

-Optical component makers Acacia Communications (ACIA.O) shares led the pack with a 4.6 percent rise, and shares of Oclaro Inc (OCLR.O) shares were up 1.7 percent.
+Optical component makers Acacia Communications shares led the pack with a 4.6 percent rise, and shares of Oclaro Inc shares were up 1.7 percent.
 Acacia received 30 percent of its total revenue in 2017 from ZTE and Oclaro received 18 percent from ZTE.

 Additional reporting by Susan Heavey, Doina Chiacu and Diane Bartz; writing by Andy Sullivan; editing by Chris Sanders and Jonathan Oatis